 Total number of buildings: 440 (16.7 million square feet)

 |Athletic fields||102 in New Haven; 57 in West Haven|

 |Golf course and nature preserves||515|

 Every summer approximately 1,500 Yale and non-Yale students enroll for various summer programs in the Summer Session.
-Many are conducted abroad.
+Many are conducted abroad, and some are offered completely online.
 Courses in the Yale Summer Session are in most cases identical in content and method to courses offered in Yale College during the regular academic year.